Ethanjfriedman/calculator-react/README.md

 Built to play around with React, and also the `create-react-app` module, which can be found at https://github.com/facebookincubator/create-react-app/blob/master/template/README.md

+#### See deployed version of this product at https://calculator-react.herokuapp.com/

 Feedback appreciated!
 My Github username is ethanjfriedman.

 ### What this project is